What Happens If You Get Into an Accident as an Unlicensed Driver?

 Whenever you get into an accident, you should always get the contact information of the other driver.
 You should also write down this person’s driver’s license information and insurance policy number.
 Additionally, get contact information from any people who witnessed the accident.
 If the other driver provides inaccurate information about what happened, you may need the testimony of these witnesses to demonstrate that you did not cause the collision.

-If you are able to take photos of the accident scene, take photos of your car, skid marks and other important details that can help demonstrate what happened.
+If you can take photos of the accident scene, take photos of your car, skid marks, and other important details that can help demonstrate what happened.

 Call Law Enforcement